Mateusz1223/MatOS/README.md

 Note that build.py script uses programs such as `nasm`, `strip` or `gcc`, that need to be available in the project folder or added to PATH.

-`build.py` will create 64MB `matos.img` file in `/build` folder which you can use as a disk image on emulators or you can write it on storage device using programs such like `rufus` and run it on a real hardware.
+`build.py` will create 64MB `matos.img` file in `/build` folder which you can use as a disk image on emulators or you can write it on a storage device using programs like `rufus` and run it on a real hardware.

 Welcome screen: